GAV Reddy

-Lieutenant General GAV Reddy, AVSM, SC, VSM is a serving general officer of the Indian Army.
-He currently serves as the Director General of Defence Intelligence Agency (India).
+Lieutenant General GAV Reddy, AVSM, SC, VSM is a retired general officer of the Indian Army.
+He served as the Director General of Defence Intelligence Agency (India).

 He earlier served as the Commandant of the Officers Training Academy Gaya.
 As a major general, Reddy as the Inspector General Assam Rifles (East) (IGAR East), at Silchar.

-He is an alumnus of Officers training academy Chennai and was commissioned into the Jat Regiment on 8 March 1986.
+He is an alumnus of Officers Training Academy Chennai and was commissioned into the Jat Regiment on 8 March 1986.